Vyral/mary-peacock-recruiting/_posts/2019-04-22-stay-top-of-mind-with-leads-and-clients.md

 Once you create the messages you’ll be using and choose the contact methods for conveying them, you’ll want to think about communication frequency:

-• Weekly<br>• Monthly<br>• Quarterly&nbsp;<br>• Special dates<br>• Annualually
+• Weekly<br>• Monthly<br>• Quarterly <br>• Special dates<br>• Annualually

 Think about why you are contacting your lead or past client.
-If they plan to buy a new home in the near future, sending frequent emails with links to new listings is certainly appropriate.&nbsp;
+If they plan to buy a new home in the near future, sending frequent emails with links to new listings is certainly appropriate.

 If they have no intentions of buying or selling a home for the foreseeable future, stick to recognizing them on special dates or holidays.
 Send them a quarterly newsletter if you wish.